Farhad Darya

 Outside his music career, Darya is a philanthropist and campaigner for human rights, having served as the United Nations Development Program (UNDP) National Goodwill Ambassador for Afghanistan, and is involved in numerous charitable organizations, such as Music Village and others.

 Early years and education

-Farhad Darya was born Farhad Nashir in Kabul, Afghanistan, to a Nasher branch of the Khilji Pashtun tribe.
+Farhad Darya was born Farhad Nashir in Kabul, Afghanistan, to the Nashir branch of the Khilji Pashtun tribe.
 His family originated from Kunduz Province.
 He is the grandson of Sher Khan Nashir.

 After moving back from Kunduz to Kabul he spent his senior year at Habibia High School and later enrolled at Kabul Polytechnic University, during which time he started his band.
-Being threatened to forcibly join the PDPA, he later transferred to Kabul University to study Persian literature.
+He later transferred to Kabul University to study Persian literature.
 During this time, he wrote music for other artists under the pseudonym Abr (Cloud), and started playing Afghan and Indian classical music.
 Several times he left university to serve conscription in the Afghan Armed Forces.
-By 1988 he started teaching classical music at the University while also pursuing research in the field of music.
+By 1988 he started teaching classical music at the university while also pursuing research in the field of music.